andreyshes/EmployeeTracker/README.md

 # EmployeeTracker

+## Description

+An application in which allows a business owner to manage the transparency of his company by keeping track of employees and managers

 ## User Story

 AS A business owner
 I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business

 ## Acceptance Criteria

 GIVEN a command-line application that accepts user input WHEN I start the application
 THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role